SAP-samples/multi-cloud-html5-apps-samples/standalone-approuter-html5-local-dir/readme.md

     cf push approuter --random-route
     ```

-If the deployment has been successful, you find the URL of the application router in the console output.
+If the deployment has been successful, you find the URL of the application router in the console output. or you can print it on Unix-based systems with `cf app approuter | awk '/^routes/ { print "https://"$2"/" }'`.
 It has the following structure:

 <https://approuter-[random-path].cfapps.[region].hana.ondemand.com>.